Hernán Carrasco: Career

 Carrasco created a legacy in El Salvador by winning five Primera División titles with Alianza F.C. in 1966, 1967, 1989 and CONCACAF Champions' Cup in 1967 - Atlético Marte 1969, 1970 and Águila in 1968 and in 1987 he won a Primera División National Championship and also coached the El Salvador national team at 1970 FIFA World Cup in Mexico.

-However it was an unhappy campaign losing all three games and he resigned afterwards.
+However, it was an unhappy campaign losing all three games and he resigned afterwards.
 He made an important contribution to the development of one of the best teams in Chilean history: Universidad de Chile "Blue Ballet".
 He was for many years president of the Chilean coaches and was one of the founders of the Salvadoran Coaches Association.

-He has his own football school called the Academia Futuro de Hernán Carrasco Vivanco.
+Carrasco had his own football school called the Academia Futuro de Hernán Carrasco Vivanco.
+He turned 100 in March 2023, and died on 10 September 2023.